Veriff

 An image showing users gaming together in the metaverse

 Online abuse and bullying in the gaming community is a current issue that will likely become more problematic in the metaverse.
-As technology develops, concerns around unwanted contact and the impact it may have on mental health is growing among experts.
+As technology develops, concerns around unwanted contact and the impact it may have on mental health are growing among experts.

-Integrating Identity verification sets higher user accountability and helps to prevent online bullying.
+Integrating Identity verification sets higher user accountability and helps prevent online bullying.
 Not only does Veriff’s technology help to verify the identities of metaverse users, but it will also protect underage users, especially young children, from inappropriate or age-restricted content or from people pretending to be someone else online.
-Alongside user age verification, parent and guardian verification can also be required to protect children from the very beginning of the journey, making the metaverse more transparent and secure for its younger users.
-These steps will help gaming companies provide online entertainment, including age-gated content, while ensuring only verified customers are participating.
+Alongside user age verification, parent and guardian verification can also be required to protect children from the beginning of the journey, making the metaverse more transparent and secure for its younger users.
+These steps will help gaming companies provide online entertainment, including age-gated content, while ensuring that only verified customers are participating.

 If you are interested in learning about how we can support you with a metaverse identity solution then visit our industry page.